 Since wind direction and wind speed are key determinants of the sound speed profile, these parameters are particularly important for sound propagation and are described using Fig. 4.
-The measured wind speed and wind direction at 100 respective

-- 95 m at the time of validation cases are shown in Fig. 4(a).
-In Fig. 4(b), the calculated profiles and the measured values of the effective sound speed are also given.
+The wind speed and direction measured respectively at 100 and 95 m at the time of validation cases are shown in Fig. 4a.
+In Fig. 4b, the calculated profiles and the measured values of the effective sound speed are also given.
 The different groups of propagation direction are clearly seen.
 The cases of each group provide similar characteristics regarding wind direction, wind speed and effective sound speed profile.
-Since the data was recorded within the same 30 minutes, the cases in strong upwind direction show almost the same effective sound speed profile. - 275 The accuracy of the calculated sound speed profiles is assessed by the Root Mean Square Error (RMSE).
+Since the data were recorded within the same 30 min, the cases in the strong upwind direction show almost the same effective sound speed profile.
+The accuracy of the calculated sound speed profiles is assessed by the root mean square error (RMSE).
 This value indicates the average deviation of the profile from the measured values.
-The RMSE values were calculated for the fitting of sound speeds

-(a) Distribution of measured wind speed and wind direction at 100 respective 95 m height over all cases.
-The averaged RMSE value of all cases is 0.04 m/s, so that in general a very good fitting of the sound speed profile is concluded.
-This assessment is based on a comparison with literature values, where values of about 0.15 m/s are described as sufficiently accurate (Heimann and Salomons, 2004).
-The worst fit is seen for case 9 with a RMSE of 0.14 m/s.
-The best fit is achieved for case 4 with RMSE=0.0017 m/s.
+The RMSE values were calculated for the fitting of sound speeds over all cases.
+The averaged RMSE value of all cases is $0.04 \text{ m s}^{-1}$ so that in general a very good fitting of the sound speed profile is concluded.
+This assessment is based on a comparison with literature values, where values of about $0.15 \text{ m s}^{-1}$ are described as sufficiently accurate (Heimann and Salomons, 2004).
+The worst fit is seen for case 9 with an RMSE of $0.14 \text{ m s}^{-1}$ .
+The best fit is achieved for case 4 with RMSE = $0.0017 \text{ m s}^{-1}$ .